allenv5/PU-HIV/README.md

 #### Cheng Zhao
 ------
 ## Folders
-- `Dataset` contains all the five datasets used in the experiments.
+- `Datasets` contains all the five datasets used in the experiments.
 - `Python` contains the python scripts of PU-HIV.
 - `EvoCleave` contains the executable file of EvoCleave.
 - `Sample` contains the sample data fo training and testing .